felipecembranelli/blockchain-rewards/README.md

-# Loyalty Points with Blockchain and Etherium
+# Loyalty Points with Blockchain and Ethereum

 This is a sample implementation of a loyalty points system using blockchain and ethereum network, available for studying.